Book Club Guide & Syllabus Builder

 6. How is New Orleans described versus how the convent is described?
 How did the sense of place and setting influence your reading of SCORCHED GRACE?

-7. What does this novel offer to the discourse around trauma and sexual violence?
+7. What does this novel offer to the discourse around trauma & sexual violence?
 How is addiction narrativized?
 Who is addicted, and why?
 What are the crimes behind the crimes?

 8. Intertextuality is the relationship between texts or books.
 How does intertextuality function in SCORCHED GRACE, regarding crime fiction, the Bible, and song lyrics?